canvasxyz/canvas/docs/6-networking.md

 ## Configuring realtime presence

-We also maintain a libp2p service that keeps track of the entire set of peers for a given application that are online, including peers that you aren't connected to.
+We also maintain a libp2p discovery/presence service that keeps track of the entire set of peers for a given application that are online, including peers that you aren't directly connected to.

-To use the presence, first set a discovery topic in your application configuration.
+To use realtime presence, first set a `discoveryTopic` in your application configuration.

-You can think of each contract as an individual room or partition of an application; the discovery topic is a meta-topic that coordinates all of them.
-(You can configure the discovery topic to be the same as the contract topic, if your application has just one partition.)

-With `discoveryTopic` configured, your applications will automatically broadcast presence events to each other:

 ```ts